content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/11-java-jdbc-stored-procedure.md

+# JDBC Stored Procedure

+**Content**

-JDBC - Stored Procedure
+# 1. JDBC Stored Procedure

-We have learnt how to use **Stored Procedures** in JDBC while discussing the [JDBC - Statements](https://www.tutorialspoint.com/jdbc/jdbc-statements.htm) chapter.
+We have learnt how to use **Stored Procedures** in JDBC while discussing the JDBC statements chapter.
 This chapter is similar to that section, but it would give you additional information about JDBC SQL escape syntax.

 Just as a Connection object creates the Statement and PreparedStatement objects, it also creates the CallableStatement object, which would be used to execute a call to a database stored procedure.

-## **Creating CallableStatement Object**
+## Creating CallableStatement Object

 Suppose, you need to execute the following Oracle stored procedure −